-- Are aligned wit the teaching requirements set out in the statutory RSE guidance. - Would support students in applying their knowledge in different contexts and settings. - Are age-appropriate, given the age, development stage and background of our students. - Are evidence based and contain robust facts and statistics. - Are from credible sources.

-- Are compatible with effective teaching approaches. - Are sensitive to students' experiences and won't provoke distress.
+- Are aligned with the teaching requirements set out in the statutory RSE guidance. - Are age-appropriate, given the age, development stage and background of our students. - Are evidence based and contain robust facts and statistics. - Are from credible sources. - Are compatible with effective teaching approaches. - Are sensitive to students' experiences and won't provoke distress.